umadevips/opentelemetry-metrics-collector-project/submission.md

                                  ▼
                     ┌────────────────────────┐
                     │  Prometheus            │
-                    │  (Verification)        │
+                    │                        │
                     └────────────────────────┘
 ```
 ## Sidecar pattern benefits
 1. No modification to ML code is required
 2. Training logic separates from observability
-3. Same sidecar works with any json wirting job
+3. Same sidecar works with any json writing job
 4. Training continues even if metrics export fails

 ### Alternative architectures considered